 This functionality depends on the Linux machine having zip installed.
 You can install zip by using this apt-get command:

-apt install zip
+sudo apt install zip

 To manage your header cache, navigate to Tools > Options, Cross Platform > Connection Manager > Remote Headers IntelliSense Manager.
 To update the header cache after making changes on your Linux machine, select the remote connection and then select Update.
 Select Delete to remove the headers without deleting the connection itself.
 Select Explore to open the local directory in File Explorer.
 Treat this folder as read-only.
-To download headers for an existing connection that was created prior to version 15.3, select the connect and then select Download.
+To download headers for an existing connection that was created prior to Visual Studio 2017 version 15.3, select the connection and then select Download.

 You can enable logging to help troubleshoot problems:

 Linux target locale